top of page

 About Us

 The Beacon Hill Council (BHC) of Seattle is an all-volunteer community organization.
-Our mission is to advocate for a welcoming, diverse and healthy Beacon Hill community neighborhood.
+Our mission is to advocate for a welcoming, diverse and healthy Beacon Hill community.

 We are community builders:

-• We provide opportunities for our residents, business persons and property owners to improve our community,
+• We provide opportunities for Beacon Hill residents, business persons and property owners to improve our community,

 • We hold open forums to discuss what is going on in our community and find solutions to problems.